ahuang314/Roman_Data_Challenge/README.md

 - tansu@wustl.edu
 - xhuang22@usfca.edu

 Although Cold Dark Matter (CDM) is a widely successful model for predicting the large-scale structure of the universe, its shortcomings become apparent when used to predict properties of small-scale structures.
-Examples include the missing sattellite problem, where CDM predicts more satellite galaxies than observed, the cusp-core problem, where CDM predicts a higher density of dark matter at the center of galaxies than observed, and more.
+Examples include the missing satellite problem, where CDM predicts more satellite galaxies than observed, the cusp-core problem, where CDM predicts a higher density of dark matter at the center of galaxies than observed, and more.
 A review of the CDM model's shortcomings is given in [Perivolaropoulos and Skara (2022)](https://doi.org/10.1016/j.newar.2022.101659).
 To explain these discrepancies, other dark matter models have been brought forth, such as the warm dark matter and self-interacting dark matter models.
 Thus, our aim is to analyze dark matter through strong gravitational lenses, which can allow us to place constraints on these alternative dark matter models.

-With the Roman space telescope HLWAS survey launching in May 2027, [Wedig et al (2025)](https://iopscience.iop.org/article/10.3847/1538-4357/adc24f) predicts that there will be about 500 detectable strong lenses with sufficient SNR to be susceptible to robust dark matter analysis.
+With the Roman space telescope HLWAS survey launching in May 2027, [Wedig et al (2025)](https://iopscience.iop.org/article/10.3847/1538-4357/adc24f) predicts that there will be about 500 detectable strong lenses with sufficient signal-to-noise ratio to be susceptible to robust dark matter analysis.
 Thus, the Roman data challenge aims to achieve the following:

 1. Explore and find optimal approaches for strong lensing substructure analysis
 2. Assess how much dark matter information will be available in the Roman survey